Best Driver For A Slice In 2023 – With Expert Reviews

 • There is no way to adjust the weights and neutralize the draw bias.
 Permanently offset

 The Paradym X caters more to a player who wants to look the part as well as just make a slight correction to their tendencies, rather than fix a totally errant shot.
-This is kind of a “players” draw biased club rather than a slice fixer.
-It provides a max-sized head but still provides a little bit of spin, again allowing for a little bit of control to balance distance and forgiveness, rather than going all-out for distance like some of the other high-launch/low-spin models on the market.
+This is kind of a “players” draw bias club rather than a slice fixer.
+It provides a max-sized head but still provides a little bit of spin, again allowing for a little bit of control to balance distance and forgiveness, rather than going all-out for distance like some of the other high launch/low spin models on the market.

 Click here for our full Callaway Paradym Driver Review.